Trump 2.0

 Social and Judicial Impact

 Trump promised to appoint three Conservative Supreme Court justices—Neil Gorsuch, Brett Kavanaugh, and Amy Coney Barrett—and succeeded, shifting the court's ideological balance towards the Republican side.
 This change played a critical role in numerous landmark decisions, most prominently, the overturning of Roe v.
-Wade, which had upheld federal protections for abortion that had held for half a century.
+Wade, which had upheld federal protections on abortion for half a century.
 This led to full abortion bans in Idaho, South Dakota, Texas, Louisiana, Alabama, Mississippi, Tennessee, Arkansas, Missouri, Kentucky, West Virginia, Oklahoma, and Indiana, and partial abortion bans in Utah, Arizona, Nebraska, Iowa, North Carolina, South Carolina, Georgia, and Florida.
 Currently, there are only 9 (plus the District of Columbia) states in the U.S. with no abortion bans.

 During the pandemic, the Trump administration facilitated the rapid development of COVID-19 vaccines through Operation Warp Speed—ironic, considering such a large majority of his support base now are anti-vaxers.
 However, his approach to public health measures and pandemic communication was controversial and confusing, particularly his resistance to mask mandates and mixed messaging about the virus.